seanbao/mnemonas/docs/api-reference.en.md

 By default it uses Basic Auth with credentials from `[webdav]` or generated credentials in `secrets.json`.

 Supported core methods include `OPTIONS`, `PROPFIND`, `GET`, `HEAD`, `PUT`, `DELETE`, `MKCOL`, `MOVE`, `COPY`, simplified `PROPPATCH`, simplified `LOCK`, and simplified `UNLOCK`.

+Browser requests with `Origin`, `Referer`, or `Sec-Fetch-Site` metadata are same-origin checked for WebDAV write methods.
+Script and WebDAV clients normally do not send those browser-origin headers.
+WebDAV file and directory-listing responses include `nosniff` and a sandbox CSP to reduce script execution when user files are opened in the browser.

 See [WebDAV compatibility](webdav-compatibility.en.md).